Publisher: AK Press

-Since Reading Capital Politically was first published in 1979, Harry Cleaver has been a central figure for autonomist Marxists seeking practical, political strategies within Marx's work.
-Rupturing the Dialectic brings this project up to the present by interpreting capitalism's most recent crises and demonstrating how ordinary people can, and do, rupture the smooth functioning of the system that exploits them.
+Since his groundbreaking Reading Capital Politically was first published in 1979, Harry Cleaver has been a central figure for autonomist Marxists seeking practical, political strategies within Marx's work—as opposed to abstraction and historical inevitability.
+His work since has shown not only how capitalism seeks to structure every aspect of our lives through and around work but also how we endlessly fight back in ways that reshape capitalism itself.
+Rupturing the Dialectic brings this project up to the present by interpreting capitalism's most recent crises, tracing their causes, and demonstrating how ordinary people can, and do, rupture the smooth functioning of the system that exploits them.

 “In the midst of a crisis-inspired revival of interest in Marx’s work, especially the labor theory of value, comes Harry Cleaver’s Rupturing the Dialectic.
 It is a major step beyond Cleaver’s now classic text, Reading Capital Politically.
 By boldly displaying the lineaments of the class struggle in Capital’s monetary categories, he charts a way out of capitalism.
 A remarkable performance by a leading scholar-activist.
 Don’t miss it.” —George Caffentzis, author of In Letters of Blood and Fire: Work, Machines, and the Crisis of Capitalism

 “Rupturing the Dialectic rejects the quietism inherent in all economistic approaches to the current crises within capitalism, and furnishes working people with a clear, concrete, sensible program for how to move forward.
 This is a fine book, and it is one from which activists will greatly benefit.” —David Sherman, author of Sartre and Adorno